luizfpq/QXDC/README.md

 ##### View Install logs

-  If you wanna see the install logs report, just:
+  If you wanna see the install logs report, just look into /tmp/qxdc/

-      tail -f /tmp/QXDCinstall.log

 ###### Wordlists
 1 - Refisefuquis -> In portuguese "Release de Fim de Semana e Fundo de Quintal", on a literal translation "Release from Weekend and Backyard", in simple words, releases with no suport, no inovations and no proposits, just a homemade adventure for a develover with time and a computer available.